 What else?
 As a potential startup founder, pragmatic Coders is already a company with which I would like to build my products.
 Who knows, maybe in 2021, the time will come for that too?

 Ł: Why stay in touch with Pragmatic Coders?

 Marcin Dziedzic: If only because of education, whether someone is interested in the technology or the product.
 We talk and write about this a lot and will continue to do so.
 We should especially be followed by people who want to learn how to build a product efficiently, quickly (literally within 2-3 months), and with relatively low budgets.

-Wiktor Żołnowski: I think that the team we have on board, plus the knowledge-sharing strategy, are values themselves, and for them, it’s worth staying in touch with us.
-Besides, I can see myself how new members of Pragmatic Coders join our various groups or thematic meetings and are very surprised by the level of discussion.
+Wiktor Żołnowski: I think that the team we have on board, plus the knowledge-sharing strategy, values themselves, and for them, it’s worth staying in touch with us.
+Besides, I can see how new members of Pragmatic Coders join our various groups or thematic meetings and are very surprised by the level of discussion.
 The fact that we want to share this knowledge outside should encourage you to stay in touch with us this year.